Classical Conditioning Higher Order Conditioning

 The Limits of Higher-Order Conditioning

 While powerful, higher-order conditioning is typically weaker than first-order conditioning.
-The conditioned response elicited by a CS2 (or CS3, and so on) is usually less intense and more easily extinguished than the response to the original CS.
-This weakening effect happens because the association is further removed from the original unconditioned stimulus.
+Still, this weakening effect happens because the association is further removed from the original unconditioned stimulus.
+That said, the conditioned response elicited by a CS2 (or CS3, and so on) is usually less intense and more easily extinguished than the response to the original CS.
 The further you get from the original UCS, the weaker the link and the less reliable the conditioned response becomes.

 Extinction and Spontaneous Recovery in Higher-Order Conditioning